boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-sconepro-rate-policy-discovery.md

 # Example of Authentication, Authorization, and Accounting (AAA) {#sec-aaa}

-{{radius-ex}} provides an example of the exchanges that might occur between a DHCP server and an Authentication, Authorization, and Accounting (AAA) server to retrive the per-subscriber NRLPs.
+{{radius-ex}} provides an example of the exchanges that might occur between a DHCP server and an Authentication, Authorization, and Accounting (AAA) server to retrieve the per-subscriber NRLPs.

 This example assumes that the Network Access Server (NAS) embeds both Remote Authentication Dial-In User Service (RADIUS) {{?RFC2865}} client and DHCP server capabilities.